Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 - Orders with no discount generated the highest revenue overall, but moderate discounts (1–20%) delivered higher profit margins—peaking at nearly 19%—showing that strategic discounting can improve profitability while sustaining strong order volumes.

-8. What is the average cart size and conversion rate per session?
+**8. What is the average cart size and conversion rate per session?**

 ```sql
 WITH session_cart AS (